What happened at the F1 British Grand Prix?

 * 2024 is the 75th season of the F1 world championship

-From fourth on the grid, the Dutchman duelled his way to third on Lap 1, and was in position to strike when he, Hamilton and Norris all pitted within a lap of one another on Laps 38-39.
-Hamilton and Norris took soft tyres for the final 14 laps, Verstappen ran with hards … and Verstappen cleared Norris for second place with four laps left and Hamilton leading by 3.2secs.
+From fourth on the grid, the Dutchman dueled his way to third on Lap 1, and was in position to strike when he, Hamilton and Norris all pitted within a lap of one another on Laps 38-39.
+Hamilton and Norris took soft tires for the final 14 laps, Verstappen ran with hards… and Verstappen cleared Norris for second place with four laps left and Hamilton leading by 3.2s.

 Verstappen’s pace was prodigious, but he just ran out of laps to hunt Hamilton down.
 His fifth podium at Silverstone saw his championship advantage grow to 84 points at the halfway mark of the season.